jackfranklin/pulldown/README.md

 ## Changelog

+__V0.1.2__
+- updated structure of `.pulldownrc` to allow for specifying the file name
+- fix `mkdir` showing error if no directory given

 __V0.1.1__
 - if you try to install something to a folder that doesn't exist, pulldown will now create it